makit/makit-serverless-security-examples/cognito-email-update/README.md

 The database lookup is performed on the unique email address, which is also the username for logging in.

 ### Taking advantage
-Once logged in as "bob" then bob can use the AWS CLI to hit Cognito directly to update his own email address:
+Once logged in as "bob@fakeemail.com" then bob can use the AWS CLI to hit [Cognito directly](https://docs.aws.amazon.com/cli/latest/reference/cognito-idp/update-user-attributes.html) to update their own email address to another users for example:

-`aws cognito-idp update-user-attributes --access-token ACCESS-TOKEN --user-attributes Name="email", Value="anotheremail@address.com"`
+`aws cognito-idp update-user-attributes --access-token ACCESS-TOKEN --user-attributes Name="email",Value="gary@fakeemail.com"`

+But this will fail due to the fact the email already exists:
+`An error occurred (AliasExistsException) when calling the UpdateUserAttributes operation: An account with the given email already exists.`

+But do it again with a different capitalisation, such as GARY@fakeemail.com and Cognito will allow it, but send an email for verifification.
+If the user logs out and back in now then the database lookup will occur for bob@makit.net and pull back his personal data.

+## Protection
+* If using the email address as a lookup then ensure its verified first (email_verified).
+Ideally block login, only allow them to progress once verified.
+* Use the "Keep original attribute value active when an update is pending" option.
+In CDK this is: `keepOriginal: { email: true }
+* Use an ID for lookups, not the email address if it can change
+* Turn off case sensitivity with email addresses: `signInCaseSensitive: false`